 - PCV13 protects against 13 types of pneumococcal bacteria; PPSV23 protects against 23 types of pneumococcal bacteria.

 - One dose of PPSV23 is recommended for all adults 65 years or older.

 - Both pneumococcal vaccines are inactivated and safe for people with MS.

 - According to the AAN recommendations on immunizations for people with MS, pneumococcal vaccine should be considered for individuals with compromised pulmonary function, including those who use a wheelchair on a full-time basis or are bed-bound.

 Shingles vaccine (Zostavax®)

 - Zostavax, is a live-virus vaccine to prevent shingles.
-MS neurologists do not recommend live-virus vaccines for people with MS because these vaccines can lead to an increase in disease activity.
+MS healthcare providers do not recommend live-virus vaccines for people with MS because these vaccines can lead to an increase in disease activity.
 However, Zostavax is an exception because most people have had chicken pox earlier in their lives and therefore already have the virus in their bodies.
 Each person needs to discuss the potential benefits and risks of this vaccine with her or his healthcare provider.

 - While this vaccine has not been studied in people with MS, it should be made available to any person with MS directly exposed to smallpox as the risks associated with not getting vaccinated would be too great.